-The FIFA exam, with the next sessions taking place on 28, 29 and 30 April 2026, is a crucial step for aspiring agents and football professionals.
-Understanding FIFA’s regulatory documents is essential to succeed in this exam.
+The FIFA exam, whose latest sessions were held on 28, 29, and 30 April 2026, is a crucial step for aspiring agents and football professionals.
+Understanding FIFA regulatory documents is essential to succeed in this exam.

 The FIFA exam scheduled for April 28, 29 and 30, 2026, is a crucial step for aspiring football agents and professionals.
 Understanding FIFA's regulatory documents - highlighted in FIFA Football Agent Exam Study Materials (January 2026 Edition) - and supplementary circulars is essential for success.
 This article provides a detailed overview of each regulatory document and relevant supplementary circulars.